-A hearing before an Administrative Law Judge (ALJ) allows you to present your appeal to a new person who will review the facts of your appeal independently and listen to your testimony before making a new and impartial decision.
+A hearing before an Administrative Law Judge (ALJ) allows you to present your appeal to a new person.
+The ALJ will review the facts of your appeal independently and listen to your testimony before making a new and impartial decision.
 An ALJ hearing is usually held by phone or video-teleconference, or in some cases, in person.
-You can also ask the ALJ to make a decision without a hearing, and the ALJ may also issue a decision without holding a hearing if evidence in the hearing record supports a decision that's fully in your favor.
+You can also ask the ALJ to make a decision without a hearing.
+The ALJ may also issue a decision without holding a hearing if evidence in the hearing record supports a decision that's fully in your favor.

 If you have Original Medicare, follow the directions on the "Medicare Reconsideration Notice" you got from the QIC in level 2 to request a hearing before an ALJ.
 You must send your request to the appropriate Office of Medicare Hearings and Appeals (OMHA) Central Operations.
 The address is listed in the QIC's reconsideration notice.

-If you have Original Medicare, a Medicare Advantage plan, other Medicare health plan, or a Medicare Prescription Drug Plan, you can file a request for a hearing in one of these ways:
+If you have Original Medicare, a Medicare Advantage plan, other Medicare health plan, or a Medicare Prescription Drug Plan, you can request a hearing in one of these ways:

-- Fill out a "Request for Medicare Hearing by an Administrative Law Judge" form.
+- Fill out a "Request for Medicare Hearing by an Administrative Law Judge" form [PDF, 96.6 KB].

 - Submit a written request to the OMHA office that will handle your ALJ hearing that includes:

-- The document control number included on the QIC reconsideration notice, if any.
+- The appeal number included on the QIC reconsideration notice, if any.

 - The dates of service for the items or services you're appealing.
 See your MSN or reconsideration notice for this information.